 The woman’s mouth set in a tight line.
 “You’ll see in time.”
 The stranger straightened the gown’s line, tugging at the seams.
 “It be a bit tighter than I be thinkin’,” the woman said as she bent to retrieve the discarded traveling dress from the floor.

 Without considering the gesture, the girl’s hand came to rest upon her abdomen.
 “My family shall pay whatever you ask for my release,” she said softly.

 “Not yer husband?” the woman accused as she strode toward the door.

 “My husband is dead,” the girl said softly into the empty room.

-EXCERPT #2 (When she discovers the news of Georgiana’s disappearance, Elizabeth chases Darcy into the Scottish countryside.
-She refuses to permit him to face the possibility of Georgiana’s death alone.)
+EXCERPT #2 (When Elizabeth Darcy discovers the news of Georgiana’s disappearance, she chases her husband into the Scottish countryside.
+She refuses to permit Darcy to face the possibility of Georgiana’s death alone.)

 “How much farther, Mrs. Darcy?”
 Ruth Joseph asked as she shifted in the coach’s seat.

 “Mr. Simpson reports we should be in Gretna Green within the hour.
 We shall spend the night.
 I would like to share some time outdoors with Bennet.
 I miss walking about with my son in my arms.”